 In a more ”work from anywhere” world, how do we get the full value of the intangibles?

 Haskel and Westlake wrote a super book called Capitalism Without Capital.
 It is about how firms drive success in the intangible asset-heavy information economy.
-The four main properties of the intangible economy are Scalability, Sunkenness, Spillovers, and Synergies.
+Haskel and Westlake define the four main properties of the intangible economy as Scalability, Sunkenness, Spillovers, and Synergies.
 In particular, how do you get the network spillover effect if people are not physically together?
 (Please see the table for how spillovers drive intangible asset value.)
-There is a reason why San Francisco seems to be the nexus for tech people!
+To this “birds of a feather, flock together” point, there is a reason why San Francisco seems to be the nexus for tech people!
 As we discussed in the earlier "Collaboration" section, this is more of a "how" question.
 The technology exists to capture spillovers.
 It will take companies really thinking about integrating the technologies into their culture.
 We have had 18 months of practice.
 Also, if the pandemic had happened 20 years ago, this would not have been a question.
 The technology, including the bandwidth, was not good enough then.
 It is today and it is only getting better.

 How do you know we are more productive in a remote environment?